M5gnify/DYPL/projects/gothonweb/README.txt

 Limitations:
 1. The program will not count the playlist "Starred" as a playlist.
 2. The program will not list songs that are local.
-3. The program will not run if your Spotify username contains "едц" and maybe other special characters.